JayRay5/cyprus-fish-classifier/README.md

 ```

 #### 2: Global training
-Once the hyperparameters are validated, you can run the following script to initiate training on the entire training set.
+Once hyperparameters are validated, run the following script to train on the full dataset:
 ```bash
 poetry run training
 ```
-The script will also evaluate the model on the test set.
-If there is another model already trained, it will compare the results with its own.
-If the new model is better, it will be pushed to the Hugging Face Hub according to the hydra config, save the model on dagshub (if a remote URL is present in environment variables), and restart the Hugging Face Space.
+The script evaluates the model on the test set and compares it against the current best recorded performance.
+If the new model outperforms the previous one, it is automatically:

+1. Logged to DagsHub (MLflow) for versioning.

+2. Pushed to the Hugging Face Hub (if enabled in Hydra).

+3. Deployed by restarting the Hugging Face Space.

 ### 3. Application
 You can change the model used in the application config in src/app/configs. <br>